fleveillee/dev-notes/README.md

 # Dev Notes
-This repository is linked to Obsidian and will soon consist of notes from IT classes and cheat sheets for different programming languages.
+This repository is linked to Obsidian and will soon consist of notes from IT classes, cheat sheets and setup guides for different programming languages.